-This incident took place today during our visit on Santa Fe Island on Yacht Isabela II’s Central Islands itinerary.
-We disembarked from the boat sometime around 8:30 in the morning and arrived at the island when, all of the sudden, not all that far from the beach, we found ourselves witnessing a lot of Galapagos hawk activity overhead.
+This incident took place today during our visit to Santa Fe Island on Yacht Isabela II’s Central Islands itinerary.
+We disembarked from the boat sometime around 8:30 in the morning and arrived at the island when, all of a sudden, not all that far from the beach, we found ourselves witnessing a lot of Galapagos hawk activity overhead.
 As we walked closer to their focus of activity, we discovered that a Galapagos sea lion had just given birth just a few minutes prior to our arrival!
+Though sea lions and fur seals are often confused, it was unmistakenly a Galapagos Sea Lion.
 The discarded placenta was sitting there, right beside the mother and her newborn pup.
 And this is what the Galapagos hawks were after…

 They say survival of the fittest is often a cornerstone of evolution.
 What they often don’t tell you is that maternal instinct (and a mother’s ability to fervently protect its young) is also a cornerstone of evolution.
 And this is what we witnessed in the case of this mother sea lion vs. hawks on Santa Fe Island!

 The Galapagos hawks on this island managed to spot the placenta while they were flying high up above, promptly swooping down to get a closer look at the newborn sea lion pup.
 The mother sea lion instantly reacted and retaliated against their moves using every means necessary to keep its newborn pup safe.
 The hawks, meanwhile, didn’t expect such a counterattack on the mother’s behalf and they were completely oblivious to the fact that the mother would defend her pup with her own life, if necessary.
 Consequently, the hawks weren’t able to get at the placenta that they had their eyes on as easily as they’d first hoped.
 It was an intense standoff between this mother sea lion vs. hawks in Galapagos!